 The War Food Administration lifted the ban around three months after placing it.
 This was due to a combination of the ban’s minimal helpfulness and the public outcry it inspired.
 When the government lifted the ban, the New York Times ran an article called, “Sliced Bread Put Back on Sale; Housewives’ Thumbs Safe Again.”
 Sure enough, Americans had grown to love sliced bread.

 Sliced bread’s convenience has made it popular around the world.
 A sliced loaf of bread looks different depending on where you live.
 You’ll find regional variations in ingredients, cooking methods, flour types and slice thickness.
 Of course, many cultures specialize in flatbreads and tortillas, such as Indian naan or Armenian lavash.
 Here are some of the distinctions between sliced bread varieties in different countries — the United States, the United Kingdom and Japan.

-In the United States, where sliced bread was first invented, you can find a standard loaf of about 20 to 24 slices, including the end pieces.
-Each slice is about 3/8 to 5/8 inches thick.
+In sliced bread’s home country, you can find standard loaves of about 20-24 slices.
+Each slice is usually 3/8-5/8 inches thick.
 That is unless you’re talking about Texas toast, which is sliced about double the average thickness.
-You can also find thin-sliced options with about 26 slices per loaf.
+You can also find thin-sliced options with more slices per loaf.

 In any major grocery store, you’ll see white, wheat, Italian, sourdough and multigrain sliced bread loaves.
 You may find other varieties, as well, such as rye bread, butter bread, cinnamon raisin bread and gluten-free bread.
 Wonder Bread, one of the first major sliced bread brands, remains available today.
 The brand has passed hands a few times in the last century.
 Its current owner is Flower Foods, who bought it from Hostess.